yoDon/electron-react-typescript-mobx/README.md

 ### Hack Hack Hack (end)

-Then use ```npm start``` to build the React/Typescript "client-side" code from _renderer into wwwroot, build the C# code into an Electron app, and start the neccessary development servers to run the app, or use one of the more specific commands listed below to perform just a part of the process.
+Then use ```npm start``` to build the React/Typescript "client-side" code from src/renderer into wwwroot, build the C# code into an Electron app, and start the neccessary development servers to run the app, or use one of the more specific commands listed below to perform just a part of the process.

 AND REMEMBER, don't forget to manually copy the ```./Assets``` folder as described in the previous section and then re-run ```npm start``` to run the complete build of the app